Quadratic Corrections to the Higher-Spin Equations by the Differential Homotopy Approach: Relation to the beta -shifted contracting homotopy method

 where the symbol $\{h\}$ denotes all homotopy parameters in $F$ as before.
 In particular, this can be applied to the associator \eqref{eq:assoc}: $\tr_\l \left[(F * G) * H - F * (G * H) \right] \cong 0$.
 We recall that the product $*$ defined in \eqref{star_kernel} involves no actual integration.
 From this definition of $*$ it follows that the associator itself is non-vanishing.
 This distinction is fundamental: the associator vanishes only in the weak sense due to the absence of integration in the star-product kernel.
 The more consequential manifestation for our work --- and crucially extendable to symmetry properties --- appears in the commutator with $\gamma$ \eqref{eq:gamma_com}:

 One can verify by straightforward computation that when $F$ is canonical \eqref{anz}, the relation \eqref{delta_Fg} becomes a special case of the more general one \eqref{symmetry}.
-This is because the measure $\l$ is chosen in the particular form \eqref{eq:measure}.
-Specifically, \eqref{delta_Fg} coincides with \eqref{symmetry} if in the latter the measure for variables $\tau_{12}, \s_{12}^i, \b_{12}$ is chosen in the form
+This is because the measure $\l$ is chosen in the particular form \eqref{eq:hom_op_measure}.
+Specifically, \eqref{delta_Fg} coincides with \eqref{symmetry} if in the latter the measure for variables $\tau_{12}, \s_{12}^i, \b_{12}$ is given by